merenlab/anvio.org/_includes/install/commons/dev/update_conda_activation_script.md

-At this stage we have everything we need: a well-configured conda environment with a development version of anvi'o installed.
+At this stage we have everything we need: a well-configured conda environment, in which a development version of anvi'o is successfully installed.

-What we are missing at this stage is the conda environment to 'update' the anvi'o code from GitHub upon initialization.
-If you wish to have that functionality, please copy-paste these lines into your terminal while you are still in anvio-dev conda environment:
+What we are missing at this stage is the conda environment to 'update' the local anvi'o code from GitHub actively upon initialization.

+If you wish to have this functionality, please copy-paste these lines into your terminal while you are still in anvio-dev conda environment:

 ``` bash
 cat <<EOF >${CONDA_PREFIX}/etc/conda/activate.d/anvio.sh